 For many of us, work is a place where we spend a lot of our time, so why shouldn’t we be happy there?
-Of course there are moments when things get overwhelming, whether it’s related to work or personal life employers have a duty to value everyone in the workplace and to create an open environment.
-This is something that can be over-looked, however it is beneficial for both the individual and the company they work for.
+Of course, there are moments when things get overwhelming, whether it’s related to work or personal life, employers have a duty to value everyone in the workplace and to create an open environment.
+This is something that can be overlooked, however, it is beneficial for both the individual and the company they work for.

-According to Mind, a leading mental health charity, “1 in 6 workers is dealing with a mental health problem such as anxiety, depression or stress.
+According to Mind, a leading mental health charity, “1 in 6 workers are dealing with a mental health problem such as anxiety, depression or stress.
 This can stop people performing at their best.”
 So what are a few ways to make sure people feel good at work?

-Notice something might be up?
-Ask.
+If you notice something might be up, Ask.

 Appreciate the people

 Appreciation is a great motivator.
 No matter what the role is, how big or small, everyone should be valued.
 This could be done verbally by praising people or making small gestures that could instil a positive mood.
 People put a lot of mental and physical energy into what they do, so it’s important to thank them from time to time.

 Mix things up a bit!

 Create some variation in the workplace.
 As much as it’s important to work hard when things become routine or like ‘groundhog day’ it can easily be difficult to stay motivated.
 Creating variation could be something small such as a charity bake-off or a raffle in the office.
 Alternatively, it could be something bigger like a day out or a meal somewhere occasionally.
 We’re not machines, so variation is important in keeping us mentally vibrant.

 Understand that everyone is different